Komal196/React-practice/README.md

 # React-practice
-this is my react practice code.
+This is my react practice code.
+Author-Komal Bharati